CaptainRich/GitAPI/README.md

 # $`\textcolor{blue}{\text{GitAPI}}`$
-A script to query the GitHub API for starred Python projects.
+A script to query the GitHub API for starred Python (or other 'language' projects.
-Richard Ay (April 2024, *updated April 2024*)
+Richard Ay (March 2024, *updated March 2024*)

 ## $`\textcolor{blue}{\text{Table of Contents}}`$
 * [Setup](#setup)